Skip to Content

 The presence of the sheet allows high levels of carbon dioxide to build up under it.

 This accelerates plant growth by potentially extending the growing season.
-You can also use a black plastic sheet when the raised bed has plants.
+You can use a black plastic sheet when the raised bed has plants.
 It reduces direct contact with the soil.
 And saves the plants from diseases caused by watering and decreases the chances of erosion.

 Considerations for using black plastic to cover up gardens in winter